 Remember that driving in 4HI or 4LO may reduce fuel economy.
-Also, driving in four-wheel drive on dry pavement could cause your tires to wear faster and make your transfer case harder to shift.
+Also, driving in four-wheel drive on dry pavement could cause your tires to wear faster and make your transfer case harder to shift and reduce powertrain longevity.

 Electronic Transfer Case